 What pay is included?

-You include the pay for the service in the calculation based on when the member received it (or, for assumed pensionable pay, was treated as receiving it).
+You include the pay in the calculation based on when the member received it (or, for assumed pensionable pay, was treated as receiving it).
 It is not based on when the member earned the pay.

 If the: